Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Posterior sampling

-The motivation for considering \eqref{eq:post-kappa-lr} as a proposal for $\pi(z \mid \Y, \Omega_{-j-j})$ is as follows.
-Firstly, there are efficient algorithms to sample from \eqref{eq:post-kappa-lr}, using Gibbs, BDMH or LIT \citep{zanella2019scalable,jankowiak2022bayesian,zhou2022dimension}.
-Secondly, the proposal is independent of the current state $\Omega_{-p-p}$.
-Hence, proposal samples for all columns $j=1,\ldots,p$ can be obtained in parallel as a pre-computation step, before running Algorithm \ref{alg:gibbs_GGM_zeros}.
+The motivation for considering \eqref{eq:post-kappa-lr} to build a proposal for $\pi(z \mid \Y, \Omega_{-j,-j})$ is as follows.
+Firstly, there are efficient algorithms to sample from \eqref{eq:post-kappa-lr}, using Gibbs, BDMH or LIT.
+In fact, sampling from \eqref{eq:post-kappa-lr} does not require the $U_z$ matrix featuring in $\pi(z \mid \Y, \Omega_{-j,-j})$, which in turn requires updating inverses of $\Omega_{-j,-j}$ at each iteration.
+Hence, the cost of drawing proposal samples is relatively small.
+Secondly, the proposal is independent of the current state $\Omega^{(t)}$.
+Hence, proposal samples for all columns $j \in [p]$ can be pre-computed in parallel, before running Algorithm \ref{alg:gibbs_GGM_zeros}.
 And critically, \eqref{eq:post-kappa-lr} is expected to roughly match the target \eqref{eq:post_submodel}.
-More precisely, we use a tempered proposal where \eqref{eq:post-kappa-lr} is raised to a power $\upsilon \leq 1$.
-Then, when $\Omega_{-p-p}$ is close to the data-generating $\Omega_{-p-p}^0$, the proposal concentrates on the same models as \eqref{eq:post_submodel} at a rate that guarantees good mixing.
-Section \ref{sec:algorithmic_guarantees} outlines formal conditions on $\upsilon$ to obtain such mixing guarantees but, in practice, the simple default $\upsilon= 0.75$ worked best in our experiments.
+More precisely, we use a tempered proposal where \eqref{eq:post-kappa-lr} is raised to a power $\upsilon \in [0,1]$.
+When $\Omega_{-j,-j}$ is close to the data-generating $\Omega_{-j,-j}^0$, the tempered proposal concentrates on the same models as \eqref{eq:post_submodel} at a rate that guarantees good mixing.
+Section \ref{sec:algorithmic_guarantees} outlines formal conditions on $\upsilon$ to obtain such guarantees but, in practice, the simple default $\upsilon= 0.75$ worked best in our experiments.
+Specifically, our GIMH algorithm proposes $z^*$ from a $\upsilon$-tempered linear regression posterior \eqref{eq:post-kappa-lr} and accepts it with probability $b_{acc} =$